 There is a posting on this site for ‘Best things to do in Nerja’ The page lists 15 things to do or see in and around the town of Nerja and along the Costa del Sol.

 Do your Nerja homework

 Our advice to anyone coming to stay in Nerja with Nerja Paradise Rentals is this; do your homework and research Nerja before you arrive.

-Having a self catering villa, townhouse or apartment in the town allows you the freedom of movement that you don’t get with hotels or resorts.
-There is no itinerary to tie you down to meal times and so on.
+Having a self-catering villa, townhouse or apartment in the town allows you the freedom of movement that you don’t get with hotels or resorts.
+There is no itinerary to tie you down to mealtimes and so on.

-Explore Nerja and the many great tows, villages and tourist attractions further afield.
+Explore Nerja and the many great towns, villages and tourist attractions further afield.
 Some places leap to mind in an instance, such as the Alhambra Palace and Ski slopes of Granada ad the Sierra Nevada Mountains.